 HABITACIÓN

-It's a term with two meanings.
-It can refer to a room or a chamber.
+This is a double meaning term.
+It can refer to a bedroom or a room.

 HORMIGÓN